3mdeb/news-and-ideas/blog/content/post/2024-02-07-cross2024_ftpm_tee_ta.md

 ## Summary

+In the CROSSCON project the exploration and integration of fTPMs stands as a strategic approach to fortify IoT security in scenarios where traditional TPMs are impractical or infeasible, particularly in the context of already deployed devices.
+This underlines our commitment to pushing the boundaries of security standards, offering a versatile and cost-effective alternative to enhance cryptographic operations and authentication processes on devices that were previously considered vulnerable or less secure.
+Through this initiative, CROSSCON aims to establish a new benchmark for secure IoT environments, demonstrating the potential of fTPM to bridge the security gap in a wide array of IoT applications.

 While traditional hardware TPMs offer robust physical security, fTPMs provide a a promising avenue for enhancing security in a variety of devices, from high-end computing systems to more constrained embedded devices.